RebelToolbox/RebelDocumentation/tutorials/scripting/visual_script/nodes_purposes.rst

 The first one is "Constant", which allows you to select any value of any type as constant, from an integer (42) to a String ("Hello!").
 In general, this node is not used that often because of default input values in *Data Ports*, but it's good to know it exists.

-The second is the GlobalConstant node, which contains a long list of constants for global types in Godot.
+The second is the GlobalConstant node, which contains a long list of constants for global types in Rebel Engine.
 In there you can find some useful constants to refer to key names, joystick or mouse buttons, etc.

 The third one is MathConstant, which provides typical mathematical constants, such as PI, E, etc.